primeqa/create-primeqa-app/README.md

 4. Click on [PATCH] `/settings`.
 Once expanded, click on the `Try it out` button and copy-paste the Retriever and Reader settings that you would like to use from the examples below.

     a.
-To use the IBM® Watson Discovery Cloud/CP4D retriever and PrimeQA reader, first configure a Watson Discovery instance using the instructions [here](https://cloud.ibm.com/catalog/services/watson-discovery).
+To use the IBM® Watson Discovery retriever and PrimeQA reader, first configure a Watson Discovery Cloud instance using the instructions [here](https://cloud.ibm.com/catalog/services/watson-discovery) and create a collection index.

     ```json
 	{